Text Dependent Analysis (TDA) Toolkit

 Meeting.
 The levels describe the typical path we see in student responses as the student moves toward demonstrating more sophisticated understanding of analysis.
 The LPs include descriptions of student work which characterize each level from the beginning TDA writer to one who is meeting the expectations of text dependent analysis essay writing.
 The TDA LPs can be used by teachers to identify student strengths and needs based on what a student can do at a specific point in time.
 This informs the teacher's instructional decision-making about moving student comprehension, analysis and writing to the next level.

-annotated student work, and possible instructional next steps.
+The Text Dependent Analysis Instructional Prompt Guides contain the following sections: text complexity, instructional text-dependent analysis prompt, example proficient student response as written by the teacher, grade-level text, annotated student work, and possible instructional next steps.
 The guides should be used in conjunction with the Learning Progressions.

 The Text Dependent Analysis (TDA) Close Reading Lessons are designed to be an example pathway for teaching comprehension and analysis of the reading elements.
 The Close Reading instructional plan guides teachers through the planning and teaching of each lesson, as well as modeling the response to a TDA prompt.
 The close reading lessons focus on the text excerpt and corresponding prompt in each grade-level Instructional Prompt Guide with Annotated Student Responses.